jiayiwang1017/jiayiwang1017.github.io/_pages/about.md

 ---

-I am a Ph.D. candidate in the [Department of Statistics](https://stat.tamu.edu/) at [Texas A&M University](https://www.tamu.edu/), advised by Dr. [Raymond Wong](https://raymondkww.github.io/).
+I am an Assistant Professor in the [Department of Mathematical Sciences](https://math.utdallas.edu/) at the [University of Texas at Dallas](https://www.utdallas.edu/).
+I obtaied my Ph.D. degree in the [Department of Statistics](https://stat.tamu.edu/) at [Texas A&M University](https://www.tamu.edu/)(TAMU), advised by Dr. [Raymond Wong](https://raymondkww.github.io/).
 Prior to TAMU, I received a B.S. in Statistics from [Zhejiang University](https://www.zju.edu.cn/) in 2017.

 I am broadly interested in methodology and theory in nonparametric statistics and machine learning.